Feeling nervous is one of the many wonderful experiences we humans enjoy.

 Selling your product to shops involves doing a lot of things you probably haven’t done before.

-Sending a submission email for the first time, meeting a retailer to talk about your work, ringing a shop to find out how your items are selling, exhibiting at your first trade show…
+Sending pitch emails, meeting a retailer to talk about your work, ringing a shop to find out how your items are selling, exhibiting at your first trade show…

 Hey, is that high-pitched whining noise your heart rate?